Reading Lawn Grubs Control Services

 - Early Summer (June-July): apply preventive treatments when soil temps reach 60-70°F

 - Fall (October): assess and renovate damaged areas before winter Weather coordination is crucial—ensure 0.5 inch irrigation after granular applications, avoid treatments before heavy rain (>1 inch), and apply only when wind is below 10 mph.
 Urban heat islands and irrigation systems can affect soil temperature and moisture, influencing grub activity.
-Wildlife breeding and pollinator protection require seasonal coordination.
-For weather data, consult the National Weather Service Boston/Norton.
+Wildlife breeding and pollinator protection must be considered when scheduling treatments.
+For local forecasts, consult the National Weather Service Boston/Norton or Albany.

 Stormwater Management & MS4 Compliance During Grub Control Operations in Reading